sdesabbata/granolarr/docs/lectures/bookdown/113_L_Functions.md

 ## Functions and control structures

-Functions can contain both loops and conditional statements in their corpus
+Functions can contain both loops and conditional statements

 ```r